Somanshu-Mahajan/frontend-is-not-my-forte/README.md

 ---

 ## License
-This project is licensed under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.
+This project is licensed under the **Creative Commons Zero v1.0 Universal**.
 See the [LICENSE](LICENSE) file for details.

 ---